iamlab-cmu/pillar-state/README.md

 For Python 3.7:

 ```
-# (Optional) If Python 3.7 is not available by default for your platform distribution, you can add it here:
+# (Optional) If Python 3.7 is not available by default for your distribution,
+# you can add it to your apt repositories through this command:
 sudo add-apt-repository ppa:deadsnakes/ppa
 # ---------------------------------------------------------------------------------------------------------